Top Trump official says country safe to reopen as governors stress social distancing

 “Ultimately, it’s going to come to Ohioans doing what Ohioans have done the last two months — keep their distance and wear masks.”

-DeWine said that 90 percent of the state’s economy is open but that he wasn’t sure about reopening schools.
+DeWine said that 90% of the state’s economy is open but that he wasn’t sure about reopening schools.
 He said they were closed “not because you are worried about the kids,” but to keep students from going home and infecting their parents.

 “You have one kid … in a class with it, now you have 25 kids going back to their families and spreading it” when school lets out, he said.